ianmackenzie/elm-units/README.md

 ```

 This means that a `Length` is internally stored as a `Float` number of `Meters`,
-but this can mostly be treated as an implementation detail.
+but the choice of internal units can mostly be treated as an implementation
+detail.

 Having a common `Quantity` type means that it is possible to define generic
 arithmetic and comparison operations that work on any kind of quantity; read on!